bbauska/JS-InterviewQuestions-JS/README.md

 <h3>174: What does <optgroup> tag do in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-It is used with select statement to group the related options in the drop down list.
+<p>It is used with select statement to group the related options in the drop
+down list.
 It will be useful to display long list.</p>
 <h4>Example:</h4>
 <pre>